top of page

 Our team is always on the look out for graduate surveyors, survey technicians, registered surveyors, licensed surveyors, planners at all levels, ecologists, and professional engineers interested in building a solid and rewarding career at Buckton.

-We're based in Warkworth, Dargaville, and Whangārei, providing services throughout the Greater Auckland, Kaipara, and Northland areas.
-Our team is located throughout the regions, and we provide hybrid working arrangements to suit you and your needs.
+Located throughout the Greater Auckland, Kaipara, and Northland regions, we provide hybrid working arrangements to suit you and your needs.

 Hear from the team themselves as to why Buckton is a great place to work